wadelau/wadelau.github.io/hanjst/hanjst-class.md

 ---
 So for each back-end language, it is mandatory to create a class of methods for Hanjst to cope with JSON data in server-side.

-Generally the class has a container, e.g., HashMap, to hold all variables which need to be ou
+Generally the class has a container, e.g., HashMap, Associative Array, to hold all variables which need to be output at the end of this request.